SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-client-code-library-to-access-external-data-in-sharepoint.md

 ---
-title: How to Use the client code library to access external data in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: c280ae92-c52b-4658-b0f3-805fb215ef8e
+title: Use the client code library to access external data in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: c280ae92-c52b-4658-b0f3-805fb215ef8e
 ---

-# How to: Use the client code library to access external data in SharePoint
+# Use the client code library to access external data in SharePoint

 Learn how to use the SharePoint client object model to work with Business Connectivity Services (BCS) objects in SharePoint using browser-based scripting.

 This article demonstrates how to set up an external list that retrieves data from an Open Data protocol (OData) source using the client object model in SharePoint.